Catherine Parr: Final marriage and death

 Shortly before he died, Henry made provision for an allowance of £7,000 per year for Catherine to support herself.
 He further ordered that, after his death, Catherine, though a queen dowager, should be given the respect of a queen of England, as if he were still alive.
-Catherine retired from court after the coronation of her stepson, Edward VI, on 31 January 1547, to her home at Old Manor in Chelsea.
+After the coronation of her stepson, Edward VI, on 31 January 1547, Catherine retired from court to her home at Old Manor in Chelsea.

 Following Henry's death, Catherine's old love and the new king's uncle, Thomas Seymour (who was soon created 1st Baron Seymour of Sudeley), returned to court.
 Catherine was quick to accept when Seymour renewed his suit of marriage.
-Since only four months had passed since the death of King Henry, Seymour knew that the Regency council would not agree to a petition for the queen dowager to marry so soon.
+Since only four months had passed since the death of King Henry, Seymour knew that the Regency council would not agree to a petition for the Queen Dowager to marry so soon.
 Sometime near the end of May, Catherine and Seymour married in secret.
-King Edward VI and council were not informed of the union for several months.
-When their union became public knowledge, it caused a small scandal.
-The king and Lady Mary were very much displeased by the union.
+King Edward VI and the council were not informed of the union for several months.
+When their union became public knowledge, it caused a minor scandal.
+The King and Lady Mary were very much displeased by the union.
 After being censured and reprimanded by the council, Seymour wrote to the Lady Mary asking her to intervene on his behalf.
 Mary became furious at his forwardness and tasteless actions and refused to help.
 Mary even went as far as asking her half-sister, Lady Elizabeth, not to interact with Queen Catherine any further.

 During this time, Catherine began having altercations with her brother-in-law, Edward Seymour, 1st Duke of Somerset.
-Like Thomas, Edward was the king's uncle, and also was the Lord Protector.
+Like Thomas, Edward was the King's uncle, and was also the Lord Protector.
 A rivalry developed between Catherine and his wife, her own former lady-in-waiting, Anne Seymour, Duchess of Somerset, which became particularly acute over the matter of Catherine's jewels.
 The Duchess argued that Catherine, as queen dowager, was no longer entitled to wear the jewels belonging to the wife of the king.
 Instead she, as the wife of the protector, should be the one to wear them.
 The whole ordeal left her relationship with Catherine permanently damaged; the relationship between the two Seymour brothers also worsened as a result, since Thomas saw the whole dispute as a personal attack by his brother on his social standing.